synesthesiam/2014-03-10-uva/lessons/swc-git/tutorial.md

-Wolfman can then update his code, commit locally, and push those changes to GitHub to update the pull request:
+Wolfman can then update his code, commit locally, and push those changes to GitHub to update the pull request.

-FIXME: diagram

 This process is exactly like peer review of papers, though usually much faster.